SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From here, you can get some amazing photos of both the bridge and the surrounding gems.
 You can walk all the way across (1.7 miles) or do what most people do and just walk to the first tower.

-Near the bridge, you will also find a small museum that takes more about this amazing structure.
-There is also a small welcome center and a few small restaurants/snack shops where you can grab a bite to eat.
+Near the bridge, you will also find a small museum that tells more about this amazing structure.
+There is also a small welcome center and a few small restaurants/snack shops nearby where you can grab a bite to eat.

 >> Tips to visit the Golden Gate Bridge